 Chapter Six

-Evaluate Victoria’s decision to go back to the Cavendish .
+Evaluate Victoria’s decision to go back to the Cavendish Home.
 What are the pros and cons to her visiting the house?

 What about a time you were brave and faced a fear.

 Examine the paragraph, “They stopped at a tall, narrow door beneath a painting of a woman and a boy and a girl,” and the one below that starts with, “The door had etchings of scenes upon it…” What sort of atmosphere do these images create?
 Use specific examples to support your view.